-Light does therefore not only function as a color to illuminate your environment, but actually penetrates into the body, and subsequently has biological effects in that body.
-Consider the following image.
-It shows how deep different types of light wavelengths penetrate into the body:
+Therefore, light does not only function as visible colors to illuminate your environment, but it actually penetrates into the body and subsequently has biological effects in that body.
+Consider the following image which shows how deep different types of light wavelengths penetrate into the body:

-As you can see, red light has a deep penetration depth of compared to other forms of light, such as UV, blue, green, or the longer infrared wavelengths, meaning that the red light can reach deeper bodily tissues.
+As you can see, red light has a greater penetration depth compared to other forms of light, such as UV, blue, green or the longer infrared wavelengths, meaning that the red light can reach deeper bodily tissues.

-The deep tissue penetration also means that red light can have systemic effect on the human body, instead of the biological effects remaining localized in one specific area.
+The deep tissue penetration also means that red light can have systemic effects on the human body instead of the biological effects remaining localized in one specific area.

-The reason for the systemic effects, is that deeper tissue penetration means that the photons are taken up in the bloodstream.
-When photons are carried through the bloodstream, photons can be transferred to other tissues as well, and have positive biological consequences there.
+The reason for the systemic effects is that deeper tissue penetration means that the photons are taken up in the bloodstream.
+When photons are carried through the bloodstream those photons can be transferred to other tissues as well and have positive biological consequences there.

-Because LEDs can be can made in such a way that they emit very specific light wavelengths, such as 630nm or 670nm, these LEDs have other advantages.
-Red light therapy devices aims to affect the mitochondria throughout the body.
-Mitochondria are the energy producing units of our cells.
+Because LEDs can be made in such a way that they emit very specific light wavelengths (such as 630nm or 670nm) these LEDs have other advantages.
+Red light therapy devices aim to affect the mitochondria throughout the body.
+Mitochondria are the energy-producing units of our cells.
 Improving mitochondrial function will improve the overall health of your body.